vgmtrans/vgmtrans/docs/value-oriented-rewrite-plan.md

 ```

 `scanSource()` scans that source and any derived sources it produces.
 It does not
-rescan unrelated loaded files.
-Full rebuilds are explicit through
-`rescanSource()` and `rescanAll()`.
+scan unrelated loaded files, and calling it again for an already-scanned source is
+a no-op.
+A convenience `scanPendingSources()` scans user-loaded sources that have
+not been scanned yet.

 Derived sources are persistent entries in `SourceStore`.
 Archive members, SPC
-RAM images, PSF executable images, and similar extracted bytes are deduplicated
+RAM images, PSF executable images, and similar extracted bytes are appended to
-by parent source, extractor id, and derived key.
-If a rescan no longer refreshes
-a derived source, the source is marked stale rather than silently discarded.
+the session so HexView and later scanners can inspect them.
+The session is
+append-only during normal use; reloading changed input should create a new
+session rather than replacing previously scanned source families.

 Collections are session-level groupings.
 They may reference assets discovered
 from different source loads, which is required for legacy-style matcher behavior.